Leaderboard

 10 points

-IMHO the level 2 was justified.
+20. IMHO the level 2 was justified.
 I'm a tree surgeon in Derbyshire and we've been out all day responding to call outs from power company and local authority.
 We've been to 25 jobs and personally I was attending a tree that had downed a 11kv line when the squall line went through and another big tree went over right next to us!
-Definitely the most intense squall I've personally witnessed. (was somewhat East of Nottingham at the time)9 points
+Definitely the most intense squall I've personally witnessed. (was somewhat East of Nottingham at the time)

 9 points